 Yet another fun idea for the whole family would be installing a multi-purpose building, such as a summer house, a greenhouse, a potting shed or even a mini theater.
-A screen projector and some comfy bean bag chairs can make for unforgettable movie nights.
+Adding a quality family spa can really turn that space into something unforgettable.

 The only limits you have are your mind, your space and your budget.
 So if you have the ability to mix it all up and have a little bit of all of the above to make the ultimate space for you, then you’re going to have a whale of a time in your backyard space from now on!

 What can you do in your backyard by yourself?